yazanghayad/awai-optihub/CONTRIBUTING.md

-# Singtue - Contributing Guide 🌟
+# AWAI - Contributing Guide 🌟

-We're thrilled that you want to contribute to Singtue, the future of communication! 😄
+We're thrilled that you want to contribute to AWAI, the future of communication! 😄

-Singtue is an open-source project, and we welcome your collaboration.
+AWAI is an open-source project, and we welcome your collaboration.
 Before you jump in, let's make sure you're all set to contribute effectively and have loads of fun along the way!

 ## Table of Contents